-The FAST Act authorizes \$305.5 billion over Fiscal Years 2016 through 2020 for public transportation, rail, highway, highway and motor vehicle safety, motor carrier safety, hazardous materials safety, and research, technology, and statistics programs.
-These funding levels provide modest increases in all major existing surface transportation programs over the five-year life of the bill.
-It also adds new formula and discretionary freight programs, a new discretionary bus capital program, and modest new funding for intercity rail.
-The legislation also preserves the federal focus on safety, keeps intact the established structure of the various highway-related programs, and continues efforts to streamline project delivery.
+The FAST Act authorizes \$305.5 billion over Fiscal yYears 2016 through 2020 for public transportation, rail, highway, highway and motor vehicle safety, motor carrier safety, hazardous materials safety, and research, technology, and statistics programs.
+These funding levels authorized by the FAST Act provides modest increases in all major existing surface transportation programs over the five-year life of the bill authorization.
+It also adds new formula and discretionary freight programs, a new discretionary bus capital program, and modest new funding for intercity rail. ,-and maintain The legislation also preserves the federal focus on safety, keeps intact the established structure of the various highway-related programs, and continues efforts to streamline project delivery.
 The enactment of the FAST Act allows state and local government agencies to move forward with critical transportation projects with the confidence that they will have a federal partner over the long term.

-While the FAST Act provides funding authorization through Fiscal Year 2020, it is possible that the 115th Congress will begin to look at additional or extended transportation authorization funding during the next two years.
-OCTA will examine any such proposals using the following framework:
+While the FAST Act provides funding authorization through FFY Fiscal Year 2020, it is possible that the 115th Congress will begin to look at additional or extended transportation authorization funding during the next two years.
+In the event of this event, OCTA will examine any such proposals using the following framework:

-- a) OCTA will analyze key highway, transit, and rail reauthorization proposals as they emerge to determine: - The source, adequacy, and stability of proposed future revenues to meet future transportation needs and the economic impact to the public of collection of those revenues;

-- 2) The extent to which a proposal will maximize the return of federal revenues to California and to OCTA; - The extent to which a proposal enhances the federal funding partnership by helping OCTA address capital and operating revenue shortfalls; - 4) Whether or not the proposal contains any unfunded statutory or regulatory mandates applicable to OCTA; and - 5) The extent to which the proposal contains provisions which support the recommendations contained in OCTA's Breaking Down Barriers Report and subsequent Follow-on Study. - b) Based upon this analysis, OCTA will seek a Board determination of the appropriate approach to any new surface transportation reauthorizing proposals in Washington D.C. based on the following general principles: - OCTA supports program features in the next highway, transit, and rail authorization legislation to enable greater flexibility in the permitted uses of transportation funds and to distribute funding based upon formula factors that adequately recognize the extent of transportation funding needs within Orange County; - 2) OCTA supports receiving federal highway funds through a fair suballocation that accounts for additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject; and - 3) OCTA supports efforts that would ensure that all users of the national transportation system pay their "fair share" to maintain and improve the system.
+- a) OCTA will analyze key highway, transit, and rail reauthorization proposals as they emerge to determine: - The source, adequacy, and stability of proposed future revenues to meet future transportation needs and the economic impact to the public of collection of those revenues; - 2) The extent to which a proposal will maximize the return of federal revenues to California and to OCTA; - 3) The extent to which a proposal enhances the federal funding partnership by helping OCTA address capital and operating revenue shortfalls; - 4) Whether or not the proposal contains any unfunded statutory or regulatory mandates applicable to OCTA; and - The extent to which the proposal contains provisions which support the recommendations contained in OCTA's Breaking Down Barriers Report and subsequent Follow-on Study. , approved by the Board on March 28, 2011, and any similar follow on reports; - b) Based upon this analysis, OCTA will seek a Board determination of the appropriate approach to any new surface transportation reauthorizing proposals in Washington D.C. based on the following general principles: - b 1) OCTA generally supports program features in the next highway, transit, and rail authorization legislation which to enable greater flexibility in the permitted uses of transportation funds, and which to distribute funding based upon formula factors which that adequately recognize the extent of transportation funding needs within Orange County; - e 2) OCTA generally supports receiving federal highway funds through a fair sub-allocation, taking into that accounts ing for additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject; and d 3) OCTA generally supports efforts that would ensure that all users of the national transportation system pay their "fair share" to maintain and improve the system.